Chenms404/MPPs/README.md

 4. With `Maple` pre-installed, using this procedure is quite straightforward: one can evaluate the entire worksheet by clicking `Evaluate` -> `Evaluate Worksheet`.
 Please refer to the embedded examples in case you encountered any issue when working on it.

-5. Again, any comments and bug-reports are highly appreciated.
+5. Again, any comments or bug-reports are highly appreciated.
 Enjoy.